YukuSOH/Hardustry/README.md

 You need to read
 [Mindustry License](https://github.com/Anuken/Mindustry/blob/master/LICENSE)
 and [Hardustry License](/LICENSE) before using this mod.

+## Attention
+If you play Hardustry, Backup your research and campaign data.
+They could be broken.

 ### Installation
 Paste the `hardustry.zip` in your mod folder.